MadameSolette/Stylus/eiszeit-manager.de/README.md

  - No advantages/disadvantages;
  - All rights at https://www.eiszeit-manager.de/ ;
  - All CCS codes available in the source folder;
- - Stylus main codes use @include for a silent update function;
+ - <a href="https://github.com/MadameSolette/Stylus/blob/master/eiszeit-manager.de/dark-buero.css">dark-buero.css</a> & <a href="https://github.com/MadameSolette/Stylus/blob/master/eiszeit-manager.de/dark-main.css">dark-main.css</a> codes use @include for smart silent update function;
 <br><br>

  Whats "new"?